Unifying Data Perspectivism and Personalization: An Application to Social Norms: Analysis Discussion

 \subsection{Performance Across Tasks}

 We further analyzed the performance of our methods with respect to the clusters from \S\ref{sec:clustering}.
 We use the situation split with no verdicts, as this most clearly demonstrates performance.
-The macro F1 scores are shown in Table~\ref{tab:cluster_breakdown}.
+The macro F1 scores\footnote{The F1 scores are first computed by the situations and then averaged across those.} are shown in Table~\ref{tab:cluster_breakdown}.
 We see a direct correlation between the closeness of the relationship between parties in conflict and the effectiveness of personalization.
 This means that for relationships such as between family members or friends, personalization methods can better learn how people will judge actions in these situations.
 However, when relations are more distant, such as those between co-workers or strangers, personalization methods are not as capable in helping to predict judgements.
 This is a key insight that raises questions for future work on judgements of social norms, but more generally suggests that the effectiveness of personalized models should be considered in terms of the properties of the classification task.